hankh95/nusy-product-team/santiago-pm/crew-manifests/nusy-product-manager.role-spec.md

   - UX Researcher
   - UX Designer

-The rest of the detailed spec can be evolved in-place by the NuSy PM and Hank as needed.
+The rest of the detailed spec can be evolved in-place by the Santiago PM and Hank as needed.